jingconan/gtd-gdocs/README.md

 With this google app script, you can turn any google doc to a GTD system.
 It adds the following menus to google docs:

-1. **insert date**. it can insert an ISO format date after the current cursor.
-Every small task begins with a date, which is also used as an unique identifier of the task.
-The first line after the date is a brief description of the task.
-After that you can put any information (context) related to this task.
-There should be a empty line between the brief description and the context.
+1. **insert task**.
+There will be a popup asking you the name of the task.
+After you click okay button, it will insert a table showing the information related to this task.
+Right now, the first cell display the timestamp you create this task, the second cell is a short description, the third cell is the status, the last cell is the # of subtasks (the functionality of subtasks will be implemented later).
+2. **insert comment** You can put any information (context) related to this task as a comment.
+The left part of the comment display your user id and the timestamp you create this comment, and you can write your comment in the right part.
-2. **create task table**.
+3. **create task table**.
 It will create a table with three columns.
 The first column stores all the "Actionable" tasks, the second column stores all the "Waiting For" tasks, the third column stores all the "Done" tasks.
-3. **move to Actionable**.
+4. **move to Actionable**.
 After you put your cursor in the brief description of a task, or you select the timestamp & brief description, you can click this menu to add the task to the "Actionable" queue.
-4. **move to Waiting For**.
+5. **move to Waiting For**.
 Move a task to "Waiting For" queue.
-5. **move to Done**.
+6. **move to Done**.
 Move a task to "Done" queue.
-6. **show task sidebar**.
+7. **show task sidebar**.
 It will show a sidebar that displays all the tasks and their timestamps.
 If you want to navigate to a task, just search the timestamp (by pressing Ctrl+f).
 You can hide/unhide tasks by clicking the 'Actionable', 'Waiting For' and 'Done'.
 If your document body has a table of content, it will also be displayed in the side bar to faciliate navigation.

 Another useful trick is that when you document becomes very long, you can press Ctrl+f and then input the timestamp to switch conveniently between the task table and the context of the task.